sbfp/sbfp.github.io-old/about.md

 tags: about
 ---

-I’m Søren Flø Larsen, a programmer, solution architect and tech geek.
+Hi my name is Søren Flø Larsen.
+I'm a programmer, solution architect and tech geek.

+Currently I work at Bankdata, a large financial company severing IT and solutions to 11 banks in Denmark.

 As a **programmer** I mainly write in Java, but I also do COBOL (Yes, I’m one of the dinosaurs), HTML, CSS and Javascript.
-Currently I work at Bankdata, a large financial company severing IT and solutions to 11 banks in Denmark.

-As a solution architect I care for finding the right technical solutions when facing new problems.
+As a **solution architect** I care for finding the right technical solutions when facing new problems.

+As a **tech geek** I use a lot of my spare time playing around with new techologies.
+I recently have been playing around with:

+* Swift (iOS Development)
+* NodeJS